rackerlabs/docs-dedicated-networking/load-balancer/src/docs/load-balancer.api.v2/api.rst

 ----------------------------------

-Load balancers must have at least one virtual IP address that clients can use to access the device.
+Load balancers must have at least one virtual IP address that clients can use to balance traffic across nodes.
 You can use the manage virtual IPs operations to configure and manage the virtual IP addresses for the load balancer with the specified device ID.

-After you update the device configuration, use the update virtual IP node configuration operation to configure the services associated with the specified virtual IP address.
-Then, use the enable virtual IP operation to apply the changes to the device.

 .. code:: javascript

-    GET /loadbalancer/{device_id}/vips
+    GET /{device_id}/vips

 *This operation does not accept a request body.*